Dave Hughes: Television

-Hughes got his first break on mainstream television when he was asked to do stand-up on Hey Hey Its Saturday, a show Hughes revered growing up.
-Hughes recalled in a 2021 50-year anniversary Hey Hey special that he hadn't been more nervous before or since that set.
+Hughes had his first break on mainstream television when he was asked to do stand-up on Hey Hey It's Saturday, a show Hughes revered growing up.
+Hughes recalled in a 2021 50-year anniversary Hey Hey special that he had not been more nervous before or since that set.

 Hughes co-hosted the ABC comedy talk show The Glass House along with Wil Anderson and Corinne Grant.
 However, it was axed in 2006 amid political controversy.

 He has had guest spots on television programs The Fat, Rove Live, The Panel, Thank God You're Here, Talkin' 'Bout Your Generation, The Project, Studio 10, All Star Family Feud, Under Melbourne Tonight, Spicks & Specks, The Living Room, Celebrity Name Game, Would I Lie to You?
 Australia and Have You Been Paying Attention?.

-In the AFL season he is a part of the Network Ten Saturday night show Before The Game alongside Mick Molloy, Lehmo, Andy Maher and Neroli Meadows.
+For ten years (2003–2013), Hughes was a co-host of the Australian Football League-themed Network Ten Saturday night show Before The Game alongside Mick Molloy, Anthony Lehmann, Andy Maher and Neroli Meadows.

 Hughes worked on Australian television show Rove in 2007, with a weekly "Hughesy Loses It" segment.
-In 2008–09, the segment evolved into a recurring segment known as "Help me Hughesy," where he would rant about a given topic.
+In 2008–09, the segment evolved into a recurring segment known as "Help me Hughesy" where he would rant about a given topic.

 On 20 July 2009, Hughes began co-hosting the half-hour Channel 10 show The 7PM Project, which later expanded to become the hour-long The Project.
-His regular co-hosts were Charlie Pickering, and Carrie Bickmore.
+His regular co-hosts were Charlie Pickering and Carrie Bickmore.
 In June 2011, Hughes was one of the few people to be granted a one-on-one interview with the Dalai Lama during his visit to Australia.